×

 What defines a family?
 How are children's rights evolving?
-The practice of child and family law requires both a sensitive manner and a discerning legal mind.
-The Master of Laws (LLM) in Child and Family Law degree program is designed to sharpen and inform both needs.
-We offer a comprehensive study of the latest in child law trial practice and legislation, international rights for children, adoption law, and domestic violence.
+How do lawyers advance the needs of children and families?
+How can legal systems become more equitable?
+The practice of child and family law requires both a sensitive manner and a discerning legal mind to address these important and evolving questions impacting children and families.
+The Master of Laws (LLM) in Child and Family Law degree program is designed to sharpen and inform both qualities.
+This program offers a comprehensive study of the most current legal issues involving children and their families.

-The opportunity to work closely with nationally-recognized faculty members and experienced practitioners in the field means you'll be well-versed in this evolving discipline.
+The opportunity to work closely with nationally recognized faculty members and experienced practitioners in the field means you'll be well-versed in this transforming discipline.

 Our commitment to you

-Upon graduation with an LLM in Child and Family Law from Loyola, you will possess the following knowledge, skills, and professional values:
+Upon graduation with the LLM in Child and Family Law, you will possess the following knowledge, skills, and professional values to advance these three threads:

 Knowledge